St Albans Council's Plan to Build Houses close to Leverstock Green

 The above map shows the area north of Maylands towards Redbourn earmarked for 1,500 houses – the development area is shown in yellow.

-The orange area on the above map between Maylands and the M1, north of Junction 8, is earmarked for limited industrial development because there is an exclusion zone around Buncefield.
-The yellow area between Leverstock Green and the M1, south of Junction 8, is of most interest to the village and is earmarked for 1,000 houses.
+The orange area on the above map between Maylands and the M1 is earmarked for limited industrial development because there is an exclusion zone around Buncefield.
+The yellow area between Leverstock Green and the M1 is of most interest to the village and is earmarked for 1,000 houses.

-In August, St Albans submitted the SLP to the Secretary of State and the Government appointed David Hogger as the Inspector of the Public Examination.
+In August 2016, St Albans submitted the SLP to the Secretary of State and the Government appointed David Hogger as the Inspector of the Public Examination.
 Mr Hogger, who had been the Inspector for the Dacorum Core Strategy in 2014, quickly identified that there were major concerns over St Albans Duty to Co-operate with neighbouring councils.
-He decided to hold a preliminary hearing to address the issue on 26 October.
+He decided to hold a preliminary hearing to address the issue.

 SADC PUBLIC EXAMINATION

-On the 26 October, LGVA Environmental Sub-Committee (ESC) representatives attended the hearing at St Albans Civic Centre.
+In October 2016, LGVA Environmental Sub-Committee (ESC) representatives attended the hearing in St Albans.
 In a packed chamber of representatives of neighbouring councils, interest groups and the public, St Albans argued strongly that they had met their obligations to co-operate.
 Dacorum, seven other councils and Herts County Council all said that they hadn’t.
 At the end of the session, Joanne Wicks QC, representing various groups in Harpenden, cast doubt over the St Albans’ evidence.
 The Inspector asked for her submission in writing and he reserved judgement until all the Councils had been given the opportunity to express their opinions on the new evidence.
-He set a deadline of 22 November for them to respond and St Albans responded on the deadline day robustly refuting Joanne Wicks evidence.
+St Albans robustly refuted Joanne Wicks evidence.

-On 9 November, we were advised that St Albans has started a consultation on their Detailed Local Plan (DLP) which is the next stage in the planning process.
+In November, St Albans started a consultation on their Detailed Local Plan (DLP) which is the next stage in the planning process.
 The DLP provides a policy framework for the SLP and gives guidance on the standards, rules and regulations which will apply to the proposals.
 However, there is little additional detail concerning the planned development.
-Copies of the DLP have been placed in Public Libraries, including Leverstock Green, with responses required by 21 December.
-St Albans exhibitions of the Detailed Local Plan were held in several locations including Redbourn Parish Hall on 28/29 November.

 RULING BY THE PLANNING INSPECTOR ON THE SLP

-On 29 November, we learned that the Planning Inspector had written to SADC concluding that the legal Duty to Co-operate had not been met.
+In late November 2016, we learned that the Planning Inspector had written to SADC concluding that the legal Duty to Co-operate had not been met.
 Mr Hogger advised that the evidence submitted to him clearly demonstrated that prior to the submission of the SLP SADC ‘had not given satisfactory consideration to identifying, addressing and seeking co-operation with regard to strategic cross-boundary matters and priorities’.
-This is a serious and humiliating setback for SADC.
-The Council is effectively faced with either the Inspector recommending non-adoption of the SLP or withdrawing the Plan and starting the process again in a climate of improved co-operation with the neighbouring councils.
+This is a serious setback for SADC and they are effectively faced with either the Inspector recommending non-adoption of the SLP or withdrawing the Plan and starting the process again in a climate of improved co-operation with the neighbouring councils.

-It is not clear how long this is likely to take at this stage or where this leaves the Crown Estate.
-They could either put their proposals on hold until the SLP is resubmitted and approved, or they could press ahead with a planning application based on the extent of the St Albans Local Plan which dates from 1994.
-This plan precludes building on the Green Belt and should, therefore, be rejected.
+Having produced their Master Plan, it is not clear how the Crown Estate intend to proceed.
+They could either put their proposals on hold until the SLP is resubmitted and approved, or they could press ahead with a planning application based on the extant St Albans Local Plan which dates from 1994.
+LGVA believes that this plan precludes building on the Green Belt, and the application should, therefore, be rejected.

-Although there is now a great deal of uncertainty as to the way ahead, LGVA has concluded that we are unlikely to be able to prevent the St Albans development eventually going ahead.
+Although there is remains a great deal of uncertainty as to the way ahead with the SADC SLP, LGVA has concluded that we are unlikely to be able to prevent the St Albans development eventually going ahead.
 However, we hope to be able to minimise the impact on the village and to insist that the necessary roads, infrastructure and facilities required to support the development are put in place – ideally before the houses are built.
 We would also aim to try to restrict the loss of Green Belt to the area proposed in the original St Albans SLP.
 Finally, we will need to be prepared to exploit any opportunities that the proposals may bring to the village.